stadium-software/validations-cheatsheet/README.md

 The release of Stadium 6.12 brings some changes to how field validations work in Stadium.
 Instead of a simple selection from a predefined set of limited options, we can now use expressions to flexibly validate control values and properties as well as the values and properties of related controls.

-This readme contains expressions to replace all validations currently built into the field validations checkbox list in Stadium.
+This readme describes how to implement validations currently built into the field validations checkbox list in Stadium and how to add a number of other validations.
+When upgrading a pre- 6.12 application in the 6.12 Stadium Designer, older validations will automatically be upgraded.

 ## Contents <!-- omit in toc -->
 - [Stadium Version](#stadium-version)